AZigalovs/cathiziportfolio-1stmilestoneproject/README.md

 3. Bootstrap (4.3.1)
 4. Fontawesome (5.6.1) (4.7.0)

-### Features
+## Features

 Website uses embeded Instagram pictures, which allow users/visitors to go directly to the source of the image.
+As well as ability to see how popular the look is.

-## Features Left to Implement
+### Features Left to Implement

 I would potentially like to include carousel type imagery for Services provided.
 Along with incorporating videos of makeup being done or tutorials.

 ## Testing

 Webpage was tested across multiple devices via DevTool option in Chrome.
 It has also been tested on multiple browsers for compatability and responsivness.

+I have used my personal iPhone 7 and Xiaomi Pocophone to test how it would work on a smaller and bigger mobile screens.

 ## Deployment